ethereum-mining/ethminer/README.md

 The **ethminer** is a command line program.
 This means you launch it either from a Windows command prompt or Linux console, or create shortcuts to predefined command lines using a Linux Bash script or Windows batch/cmd file.
-For a full list of available command, please run
+For a full list of available command, please run:

 ```sh
 ethminer --help
 ```

 ### Examples connecting some pools

 Check our [samples](POOL_EXAMPLES_ETH.md) to see how to connect to different pools.